duburcqa/jiminy/README.md

 - **build an efficient and flexible platform for machine learning in robotics.**

 Beside a strong focus on performance to answer machine learning's need for running computationally demanding distributed simulations, Jiminy offers convenience tools for learning via a dedicated module [Gym-Jiminy](#gym-jiminy).
-It is fully compliant with `gym` standard API and provides an highly customizable wrapper to interface any robotics system with state-of-the-art learning frameworks.
+It is fully compliant with `gym` standard API and provides a highly customizable wrapper to interface any robotics system with state-of-the-art learning frameworks.

 ## Key features